IBM-Watson/aios-data-distribution/Score function templates for drift detection.md

         deployment_id = <EDIT THIS>
         space_id = <EDIT THIS>

-        #The data type of the label column and prediction column should be same .
+        # The data type of the label column and prediction column should be same .
-        #User needs to make sure that label column and prediction column array should have the same unique class labels
+        # User needs to make sure that label column and prediction column array
+        # should have the same unique class labels
+        # edit these if your prediction column has different name
         prediction_column_name = "prediction"
         probability_column_name = "probability"

         feature_columns = list(training_data_frame.columns)
         training_data_rows = training_data_frame[feature_columns].values.tolist()
-        #print(training_data_rows)
+        # print(training_data_rows)

         from ibm_watson_machine_learning import APIClient
         wml_client = WatsonMachineLearningAPIClient(WML_CREDENTAILS)